plaidfinch/myxine/README.md

 Myxine speaks to the world through HTTP requests and responses.
 If you can make a web request to `localhost` from your program, you can use `myxine`.

-Open your browser to [http://localhost:1123/], then watch what happens when you run this command in your terminal:
+Open your browser to [http://localhost:1123/](http://localhost:1123/), then watch what happens when you run this command in your terminal:

 ```bash
 $ curl "localhost:1123/swimming.html" -d "<h1>Splish splash!</h1>"
 ```

-What's happening here?
+**What's going on:**

 1. If you **POST** some HTML to `localhost:1123/some/arbitrary/path`, and then
 2. **GET** (i.e. navigate with your web browser) from